Pat-Lafon/Cobb_Artifact/README.md

   approach.
 While the algorithm has not changed, the overall runtime is on average reduced.
-- This paper is under minor revision and as such will be extended with 3 additional evaluations/studies/deliverables which will be submitted by July 29 - Submission of Revisions R2 deadline.
+- This paper is under minor revision and as such will be extended with 3 additional evaluations/studies/deliverables which will be completed by the July 29 - Submission of Revisions R2 deadline.
 The following is the set of changes that were proposed and then accepted by reviewers.
 We do not expect there to be any major changes to the algorithm/artifact other than setup to run the following: